Yogesh-C21/task-management-app/README.md

    Now: For running locally you can user pm2 or nodemon (I will go for nodemon for local and have setup pm2 for running the app inside the docker container in production environment)
    To run using nodemon simple run "npm i nodemon -g" and in parent directory run "npm run dev"

+   For docker: install docker runtime (say Docker Desktop) and in the parent directory run "docker compose up".
+(Here the app and the nginx reverse proxy has been containerzed)

    Go to browser / Postman to hit http://localhost:3000 it should be working fine.

 ASSUMPTIONS FOR THE TASK MANAGEMENT: